CQCL/tket2-seadog-wheels/README.md

 3. This is where the optimiser comes in: it must figure out which rewrites can be applied in parallel (versus which overlap and thus are mutually exclusive) and which set of rewrites lead to the best optimised computation.
 More than one rewriting step is typically necessary, which means the optimiser must explore the optimisation landscape by trying out multiple sets of rewrites, before choosing which one is the best.
 4. After rewrites have been applied, we return to generating new rewrites at step 2, repeating steps 2 and 3 until the optimiser deems that the optimum has been found (typically, no more progress is made or a timeout is reached).

+A much more detailed presentation of how Seadog works specifically can be gleaned from [Chapter 5](https://luca.mondada.net/dphil-thesis/05_parallel/) of this thesis.

 ### Code structure

 As it is not possible (or I was not smart enough) to split a python package with bindings to Rust code into two packages, all code lives within the [tket2](https://github.com/CQCL/tket2) repo, but not (yet) on main.
 As of 31/10/2025, the most up-to-date branch is `seadog/oct27`.
 You may want to check if there are more recent branches/tags that following this template.